-- Good computer programming skills - Strong background in undergraduate mathematics (this is a graduate-level Math class, after all).
-The below list is not comprehensive, but indicative of the types of topics with which you will need to be familiar: - Scientific notation/significant figures - Basic algebra: Solving Nonlinear Equations and Inequalities - Calculus I: Differentiation (chain rule, maxima/minima) - Calculus II: Integration (by parts & variable substitution, Taylor Series) - Linear Algebra: Basic matrix algebra; computing determinants; properties of determinants; eigenvalues/eigenvectors. - Ordinary Differential Equations (ODEs): Series solutions to ODEs, Fourier series - Partial Differential Equations (PDEs): Solving PDEs using the Method of Separation of Variables. - Ability to - Read and understand technical writing.
+- Good computer programming skills, in a language that supports standard (IEEE-754 standard) double-precision arithmetic.
+In-class examples will be given in pseudocode.
+Students have successfully taken this course using Matlab, Python, C, C++, and Java, just to name a few languages.
+Warning: Computer programming will not be taught in this class.
+You will be expected to design, write, and debug (yourself) computer codes that are up to roughly 200 lines in length. - Strong background in undergraduate mathematics (this is a graduate-level Math class, after all).
+The below list is not comprehensive, but indicative of the topics with which you will need to be familiar: - Scientific notation/significant figures - Basic algebra: Solving Nonlinear Equations and Inequalities - Calculus I: Differentiation (chain rule, maxima/minima) - Calculus II: Integration (by parts & variable substitution, Taylor Series) - Linear Algebra: Basic matrix algebra; computing determinants; properties of determinants; eigenvalues/eigenvectors. - Ordinary Differential Equations (ODEs): Series solutions to ODEs, Fourier series - Ability to - Read and understand technical writing.
 You will be expected to study the notes for this class and apply this knowledge to solve homework problems.
 Homework problems are not obvious extensions to the notes or taken from any textbook; instead they are inspired by real-world problems and build upon material in the notes. - Express yourself in a clear, unambiguous way.